-Penn HIP: Developed at University of Pennsylvania (USA).
+Penn HIP: Developed at the University of Pennsylvania (USA).
 The procedure measures hip joint laxity; it does not grade a passing or failing score.
-Loose hips are more prone to developing degenerative joint disease.
+Loose hips are more prone to developing a degenerative joint disease.
 (See OVC, OFA, “a stamp”).

 Sable: A gray, brown or fawn foundation color with black shaded guard hairs (Wolf like colorings).

 SV: Schaferhund Verein – GSD Society of West Germany.